vyacheslav-badaev/an-tt/Readme.md

 P.S : I use [Player.fm](https://player.fm/) to listen to these podcasts.
 They even have an [Android Client](https://play.google.com/store/apps/details?id=fm.player&hl=en) , all for FREE.
 #### **Tip #2 - Checkout new android libraries**
 [Android Arsenal](https://android-arsenal.com/)
+#### **Tip #3 - Use freely available mockable api points**
++ [Mockey](https://github.com/clafonta/Mockey) - A tool for testing application interactions over http, with a focus on testing web services, specifically web applications that consume XML, JSON, and HTML.
++ [JSON Placeholder](http://jsonplaceholder.typicode.com/) - Fake Online REST API for Testing and Prototyping
++ [API Studio](http://apistudio.io/) - a playground for API developers
++ [Mocky](http://www.mocky.io/) - Mock your HTTP responses to test your REST API
++ [Mockbin](http://mockbin.com) - Mockbin allows you to generate custom endpoints to test, mock, and track HTTP requests & responses between libraries, sockets and APIs.
 License
 =======
     Copyright 2016 Nishant Srivastava